rifaterdemsahin/grafana-dashboard/5_Formula/self_learnfix.md

+# updates
-mention optional
+- mention optional lines with ascii art
-mention opened tabs
+- mention opened tabs an ui imaginary relationship
-where to click has to be mentioned put absolute folders yaml lint fix it >
+- where to click has to be mentioned
+- put absolute folders to scripts for easy access
+- yaml lint fix it to the toolsets